KristopherKubicki/argon2_quantum/docs/getting-started.md

 production.

 The repository ships with a static 32-byte pepper used for these examples.
-Replace it with your own secret when deploying.
+Set ``QS_PEPPER`` to override it when running locally and replace it with your own secret when deploying.

 Passwords longer than 64 bytes or salts over 32 bytes are rejected by both the CLI and Lambda handler to keep memory usage predictable.